nitinpandey3004/Image-uploader/README.md

 # CoImage

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
+This is demo Image uploader and retriever project

 ## Installation